welovemedia/ffmate-docs/docs/getting-started.md

 Homebrew installs FFmpeg and adds it to your system path automatically, so FFmate can find it and start processing tasks right away.

-Here’s a fully reworked version of that section — more polished, consistent with your tone, and easier to follow:

 #### Download and run the static build